coda/packs-sdk/docs/guides/blocks/sync-tables/two-way.md

 ## Handling errors

 When a row fails to update Coda will show an error message attached to that row.
-The pending edits will be retained, so that they can adjust them and try again.
+The pending edits will be retained, so that users can adjust them and try again.

 <img src="../../../../images/two_way_error.png" srcset="../../../../images/two_way_error_2x.png 2x" class="screenshot" alt="Error attached to a row.">